POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline_ini.rst

         WALLTIME = '23:00:00'
         MAILTYPE = 'ALL'
         EMAIL = 'matthias.kruckow@unige.ch'
-        GROUP = 'GL_S_Astro_POSYDON'

-The last one :samp:`GROUP` is a bit special.
-If it is set, ownership of all the files created by the pipeline will be assigned to :samp:`GROUP`.
-This is especially helpful if more than one user is making changes to the data set.

 General pipeline settings
 -------------------------

-The next section outlines general information about the pipeline.
-The :samp:`PATH` specifies where you would like to have the pipeline files created.
+The next sections deals with the general information about the pipeline.
+First it needs to know where the grids are located.
+The :samp:`PATH` specifies, where you would like to get the pipeline files being created.
 The :samp:`VERBOSE` option will be used for the creation of the pipeline files and during the run of the pipeline.

-Finally, we have switches to turn on (:samp:`True`) and off (:samp:`False`) individual :ref:`steps <pipeline_steps>` and :ref:`additions <pipeline_additions>`.
-Additionally, the file extension of the plots can be set according to the restrictions of `matplotlib <https://matplotlib.org/>`_.
-There is one additional extension :samp:`multipage-pdf`, which will create a PDF, where several plots are stored as pages in a single PDF.
+Finally, we have switches to turn on (:samp:`True`) and off (:samp:`False`) individual :ref:`steps <pipeline_steps>`.

 .. code-block:: ini

     [pipeline setup]
         PATH_TO_GRIDS = '/srv/beegfs/scratch/shares/astro/posydon/POSYDON_GRIDS_v2/'
-        VERSION = '' # to have a version below the grid type level PATH = '.' # working dir
+        VERSION = '' # 'v2' in quest and '' in yggdrasil
+        PATH = '.' # working dir
         VERBOSE = True